-RP-2014 Disability Life Mortality Table projected with scale BB to 2020; males set forward 2 years; unisex using 100% male.
+RP-2014 Disability Life Mortality Table projected with Scale BB to 2020; males set forward 2 years; unisex using 100% male.

-The actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2016.
-Changes to the actuarial assumptions as a result of the experience study are as follows:
+The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the period from July 1, 2012, through June 30, 2016, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:

-- Mortality rates (Pre-retirement, post-retirement healthy, and disability): Updated to a more current mortality table - RP-2014 projected to 2020 and reduced margin for future improvement in accordance with experience - Retirement rates: Increased age 50 rates and lowered rates at older ages - Withdrawal rates: Adjusted rates to better fit experience - Disability rates: Adjusted rates to better match experience - Salary scale: No change - Line of Duty Disability: Increased rate from 60% to 85%
+- Mortality rates (Pre-retirement, post-retirement healthy, and disabled): Updated to a more current mortality table - RP-2014 projected to 2020 and reduced margin for future improvement in accordance with experience - Retirement rates: Increased age 50 rates and lowered rates at older ages - Withdrawal rates: Adjusted rates to better fit experience - Disability rates: Adjusted rates to better match experience - Salary scale: No change - Line of Duty Disability: Increased rate from 60% to 85% - Discount rate: Decrease rate from 7.00% to 6.75%